 Section 351.401(i) of Commerce's regulations states that we normally will use, as the date of sale, the date of invoice, as recorded in the producer's or exporter's records kept in the ordinary course of business.
-The regulation provides further that we may use a date other than invoice date if the Secretary is satisfied that a different date better reflects the date on which the material terms of sale are established.
-Consistent with our long-standing practice, where shipment date precedes invoice date, we find that shipment date better reflects the date on which the material terms of sale are established.24 In both markets, ULMA records the invoice date as the date of sale, because material terms of sale (price, product and occasionally price) can, and do, change between the date the original purchase order is confirmed and the date the product is invoiced and shipped.
-However, while the invoice date or shipment date (the date the merchandise leaves the factory or warehouse) as the date of sale in its U.S. and CM databases.
-We have preliminarily used the date of sale as ULMA reported, in accordance with Commerce's standard practice.25
+The regulation provides further that we may use a date other than the date of the invoice if the Secretary is satisfied that a different date better reflects the date on which the material terms of sale are established.
+Consistent with our long-standing practice, where shipment date precedes invoice date, we find that shipment date better reflects the date on which the material terms of sale are established.

+In both markets, ULMA considers that the invoice date is the date of sale, because significant terms of sale (price, product and occasionally price) can, and do, change between the date the original purchase order is confirmed and the date the product is invoiced and shipped.
+However, while the invoice date is the date of sale according to ULMA's records, ULMA reported the earlier of invoice date or shipment date (the date the merchandise leaves the factory or warehouse) as the date of sale in its comparison market and U.S. sales data, in accordance with Commerce's standard practice.